A Guide to Union Membership Management and Retention: 7 Tips

 - Distrust in union leadership.

-- Complaints were made regarding the potential lack of achievements by the union.
+- Complaints regarding the potential lack of achievements by the union.

 - Less overall engagement with union materials on social media, email, or direct mail.